IceSword-syy/XSS_platform/README.md

     $ cd XSS_platform
     $ python manage.py createsuperuser

 Following the admin account creation guild, you can easily register an admin account.
-Thus XSS_platform has completely installed, enjoy it!
+Thus XSS_platform has completely installed.

+To active the server, type

+    $ python manage.py runserver

+Enjoy it!